afthrq/fabelio-app/README.md

 4. Run migration for the database by running: ` python migrate`
 5. After the dependencies installation succeded, run the web app by: `python manage.py runserver` This will bring the django application live on `localhost:8000`
-6. Also run: `scrapyd` to run the scrapy application This will bring the django application live on `localhost:6800`
+6. On `fab_scrapper` directory run : `scrapyd` to run the scrapy application This will bring the scrapy application live on `localhost:6800`

 ### Docker
 *Under development*